"Aye aye, captain!"

 A Nickelodeon animated series about a highly energetic sea sponge named SpongeBob who lives in a pineapple under the sea.
 Absorbent and yellow and porous is he.
 And if nautical nonsense be something you- okay, you probably get it.

-SpongeBob SquarePants is the tenth entry in the Nicktoons series of cartoons, and is easily the most popular and iconic of them all.
-It is about the eponymous sea sponge, who is shaped like a kitchen sponge and is extremely optimistic as well as childish, naïve, yet kind-hearted.
+SpongeBob SquarePants is the tenth entry in the Nicktoons series of cartoons, and is easily the most popular, iconic, and long-running of them all.
+It is about the eponymous sea sponge, who is extremely optimistic as well as childish, naïve, yet kind-hearted.
 He works at the local Krusty Krab fast food restaurant with his greedy boss Eugene Krabs and grumpy coworker Squidward Tentacles.
 He and his dimwitted best bud Patrick Star mistake their neighbor Squidward for a close friend, much to his chagrin.

 SpongeBob dreams of obtaining his boating license but fails every driving test he takes, usually causing mass destruction and endangering his teacher Mrs. Puff in the process.
 While he may be a reckless driver, SpongeBob is a fantastic fry cook who serves delicious Krabby Patty burgers to the townspeople of Bikini Bottom.
-He also has a knack for saving the day from the tiny villain Sheldon Plankton and his talking computer wife Karen.
+He also has a knack for saving the day from the tiny villain Sheldon J. Plankton and his talking computer wife Karen.
 They own a rival restaurant across the street called the Chum Bucket and go to desperate lengths to steal the successful the Krabby Patty formula.
-As proven time and time again, failure is the only option for them.
+As proven time and time again, Failure Is the Only Option for them.